ideal-lab5/idn-sdk/pallets/idn-consumer/README.md

 - `credits`: Optional.
 The new number of credits for the subscription.
 Increasing the credits may result in additional balance being held, while decreasing them may release some balance.
 - `frequency`: Optional.
 The new distribution interval for pulses, specified in block numbers.
 [See note 1](#notes)
 - `metadata`: Optional.
 New metadata associated with the subscription, provided as a bounded vector.
-- `pulse_filter`: Optional.
-A new filter to specify which pulses to include in the subscription.

 Only the fields provided as `Some` will be updated.
 Fields set to `None` will remain unchanged.